-LEVEL IV AND LEVEL V- EXPULSION FOR SERIOUS OFFENSES:
+LEVEL IV: EXPULSION FOR SERIOUS OFFENSES:

-- Offenses that include those for which a student may or shall be expelled under state law. - Offenses that include those for which a student may or shall be expelled under state law.
+Offenses that include those for which a student may or shall be expelled under state law.
 They include continued serious or persistent misbehavior that violates the district's Code of Student Conduct and Parent Handbook by a student while placed in probation.
-A finding that a student engaged in an offense listed under Level V constitutes a finding that the student has engaged in serious misbehavior.
+A finding that a student engaged in an offense listed under Level IV constitutes a finding that the student has engaged in serious misbehavior.
 Staff members will use their professional judgment to determine the most effective way to correct student misconduct.
 Disciplinary actions apply equally to all students, except as provided under Administrative Regulations related to disabled students.